Skip to content

 QatarUkraine

-Three Russian guided aerial bombs struck central Sloviansk on 10 March, one hitting an apartment building.
-Four people were killed — including a mother and her 11-year-old child — and 16 were wounded.
-Six residential buildings were damaged.
+3 Russian guided aerial bombs hit central Sloviansk on 10 March, killing 4 people including a mother and her 11-year-old child, and wounding 16.
 Russia dropped 264 guided aerial bombs across Ukraine on 9 March alone.

 Ukraine banned weapons exports in 2022 to keep every round for its own survival.
 Gulf demand and fiscal pressure are now forcing a rethink.